Demystifying Network Foundation Models: Data representation for machine learning in networks

 \section{Data representation for machine learning in networks}

 Network traffic (data exchanged between devices) is one of the main data sources for machine learning in networking.
-One of the unique characteristics of network traffic is that the same data is often represented in multiple ways simultaneously, such as raw packet captures that contain transmitted headers and data (PCAPs), flow records and statistics summarizing the single flow (finished communication session) between two endpoints (e.g., Zeek entries~\cite{Bro}, IPFIX~\cite{rfc7011}, NetFlow~\cite{rfc3954}, CICFlowMeter~\cite{lashkariCharacterizationTorTraffic2017}, NTLFlowLyzer~\cite{shafiNTLFlowLyzerGeneratingIntrusion2025}, etc.), and high-level extracted features (e.g., TCPInfo).
+One of the unique characteristics of network traffic is that the same data is often represented in multiple ways simultaneously, such as raw packet captures that contain transmitted headers and payload (PCAPs), flow records and statistics summarizing each individual flow (finished communication session) between two endpoints (e.g., Zeek entries~\cite{Bro}, IPFIX~\cite{rfc7011}, NetFlow~\cite{rfc3954}, CICFlowMeter~\cite{lashkariCharacterizationTorTraffic2017}, NTLFlowLyzer~\cite{shafiNTLFlowLyzerGeneratingIntrusion2025}, etc.), and high-level extracted features (e.g., TCPInfo).

 Being the most common representation, raw PCAPs contain all packets exchanged between the endpoints, including headers and payload.
 However, due to the nature of network communication and privacy concerns, the payload is often encrypted (e.g., TLS) and not available for analysis.
-Moreover, the scale of network traffic is so large that it is often impossible to analyze everything, and only a small subset of network flow is analyzed (e.g., the first several packets).
-All of this also limits labeled datasets availability, making the usage of unsupervised pretraining techniques beneficial.
+Moreover, the volume of network traffic is often so large that it is difficult to analyze everything.
+In such cases, a practical solution is to analyze only a small portion of each network flow (e.g., the first few packets).
+These and other challenges also limit the availability of labeled datasets, making the use of self-supervised pretraining techniques especially attractive.